-- Toby the the Basset hound although more moderate than show Basset hounds in the 1980s and especially since, he has more exaggerated and easily tripped on ears, far more excessive eyebrow, eye, and torso skin, somewhat shorter legs, far more exaggerated flaws, than a real Basset hound in 1897, London, England or elsewhere, would have.
+- Toby the Basset hound more closely resembles a Basset hound from the 1980s, since he has more exaggerated and easily tripped on ears, far more excessive eyebrow, eye, and torso skin, somewhat shorter legs and far more exaggerated flaws than a real Basset hound would have in 1897.

 - Averted with Felicia the Persian.
 She is a traditional or doll-faced Persian that would likely show up in the movie's time period.
 Modern Peke-faced Persians developed during the 1960s and only became popular in the 1990s (after the film came out).

 - Disney's Dinosaur takes place in the age of dinosaurs, but the protagonist Aladar's mammalian surrogate family look like modern sifaka lemurs.
 Although the earliest primates did evolve before the K-T extinction, they almost certainly didn't look like their modern descendants.
 The film also features dinosaurs from both the early and late Cretaceous periods existing in a single time and place, and one of the supporting characters is a Brachiosaurus (a Jurassic dinosaur).